 Delegate Connection Requirements

-This article lists the permissions and ports required by the Harness Delegate to access your artifact servers, cloud providers, verification, and security providers.
+This article lists the permissions and ports that the Harness Delegate requires to access your artifact servers, cloud providers, and verification and security providers.

 How does Harness Connect to Providers?

-The Harness Manager connects to the artifact servers, cloud providers, verification, and security providers using the Harness Delegate.
+Harness Manager connects to artifact servers, cloud providers, verification providers, and security providers using the Harness Delegate.
 You download the Harness Delegate from the Harness Manager and install it in your network or VPC.

 For information on Harness architecture, see Harness Architecture.

 The Delegate connects to the Harness Manager only via an outbound HTTPS/WSS connection over port 443.
 There is no inbound connection from the Harness Manager to the Delegate.

 The Delegate and the Harness Manager (via SaaS) establish a Secure WebSocket channel (WebSocket over TLS) to send new Delegate task event notifications (not the tasks themselves) and exchange connection heartbeats.
 In the case that the WebSocket connection is dropped, the Harness Delegate falls back to outbound-only, polling-based task fetch.

 In the Harness Manager, you configure artifact servers, cloud providers, verification, and security providers using your account credentials with those providers.
 The Delegate uses those credentials when it uses your providers in the Harness deployment, verification, and security processes.

 Harness Delegate Connection to Harness Manager